Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 What is a Cover Letter when applying for a position?

-A resume letter is a crucial document that accompanies your CV when submitting your application.
-Its purpose is to introduce yourself to the hiring manager and express your interest in the position you’re applying for.
-A cover letter is your chance to highlight your qualifications and experience in a more engaging and personable way than your CV.
-It should always be customised to the position and organisation you’re applying for.
+A cover letter is a crucial document that supplements your CV when applying for a job.
+Its goal is to introduce yourself to the hiring manager and express your interest in the position you’re applying for.
+A resume letter is your chance to showcase your skills and achievements in a more engaging and personable way than your CV.
+It should always be customised to the specific job and company you’re applying for.

 A resume letter typically includes the following information: